oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Terminology

- * A **SD-JWS** is a signed JWT [@!RFC7515], i.e., a JWS, that is formatted according to the rules defined below and therefore supports selective disclosure.
+ * An **SD-JWS** is a signed JWT [@!RFC7515], i.e., a JWS, that is formatted according to the rules defined below and therefore supports selective disclosure.
- * An **issuer** is the entity that creates a SD-JWS.
+ * An **issuer** is the entity that creates a digital signature on an SD-JWS.
- * A **holder** has control over a SD-JWS and the private key for the public key contained in the SD-JWS.
+ * A **wallet** is the entity that receives, stores, presents, and manages SD-JWSs enabling the user to exercise control over SD-JWSs.
  * A **verifier** checks, upon receiving a SD-JWS and a matching proof from a holder, that the SD-JWS was issued for the holder and can extract claims from the SD-JWS as far as their values have been released by the holder.
+ * A **proof**

+Note: discuss if we want to include Client, Authorization Server for the purpose of ensuring continuity and separating the entity from the actor.

+Note: discuss definition of `proof`.

+Note: holder of wallet? add that wallet can be of any deployment

 # Concept

-In the following, the concept of SD-JWSs and matching proofs is described on a conceptual level.
+In the following section, the concept of SD-JWSs and matching proofs are described at a conceptual level.

 ## Creating a SD-JWS

-An SD-JWS, at its core, is a signed document containing some metadata, the holder's public key, and hashed and salted claims.
-It is signed using the issuer's private key.
+An SD-JWS, at its core, is a digitally signed document containing hashes over the claim values and unique salts, the holder's public key and other metadata.
+It is digitally signed using the issuer's private key.

 ```
     SD-JWS-DOC = (METADATA, HOLDER-PUBLIC-KEY, HS-CLAIMS)
     SD-JWS = SD-JWS-DOC | SIG(SD-JWS-DOC, ISSUER-PRIV-KEY)
 ```

-`HS-CLAIMS` is usually a simple object with claim names mapped to  salted and hashed claim values:
+`HS-CLAIMS` is usually a simple object with claim names mapped to hashes over the claim values with unique salts:
 ```
     HS-CLAIMS = (
         CLAIM-NAME: HASH(SALT | CLAIM-VALUE)